 The zoo’s first giant pandas, “Ling-Ling” and “Hsing-Hsing,” arrived in Washington in 1972, not as part of a research or conservation project, per se, but as a diplomatic gift.
 In February 1972, after 22 years of diplomatic separation between the United States government and the People’s Republic of China, President Richard Nixon and Mrs. Nixon traveled to mainland China as a symbol of thawing Cold War relations between the two nations.

 Gift exchange is a common part of all diplomatic relations, but Chinese tradition gives more weight to gifts between hosts and guests than our own culture does.
-Choosing the right gifts was extremely important to ensuring that the talks went well.
+Choosing the right gifts was extremely important to ensure that the talks went well.
 But there were scientific considerations as well.
-The Smithsonian’s scientists were very eager to get their hands on a breeding pair of pandas.
+The Smithsonian scientists were eager to get their hands on a breeding pair of pandas.
 At that point, no American zoo had hosted a panda for some two decades; their increasingly endangered status and the difficulty of breeding pandas in captivity was well known, and our scientists at the National Zoo wanted a chance to work on saving the species.